zeev1079/SqlTableStreamingSource/README.md

 ### Installing/usage
-1. install and import the sbt libaries
+1. install and import the sbt libraries

 ## Built With